 Payette is also a Second Lieutenant in the New Hampshire Air National Guard's Public Affairs office.
 He earned his commission in September 2013 after serving as an enlisted airman in the 157 Civil Engineer Squadron since 2008....

 As a teacher, I seek to create opportunities for students to actively engage in their own learning, through active discussion and debate in the classroom and by getting their hands dirty in the field, whether though volunteering on an organic farm, touring the local incinerator and seeing where their garbage goes, helping out at local food shelters, taking part in a work weekend at an Eco-village, or working with AIDS orphans in Kenya.I have spent a lot of time in...

 Ecological anthropology; indigenous ecological knowledge systems; Learning Community pedagogy; qualitative research methods; East and Central Africa.

-Matt is a 2008 graduate of Clark University in Worcester, Massachusetts, where he double-majored in English Language & Literature and History.
-He has worked for independant bookstores in various capacities for over 10 years, as both a part-time bookseller and management.
+Matt is a 2008 graduate of Clark University in Worcester, Massachusetts .
+He gradutated from Clark with a double-major in English Language & Literature, and in History.
+Matt has also worked for locally-owned, independant bookstores for over 10 years, both as management and as a part-time bookseller.

 My primary research interests are anthropogenic ecosystem disturbance and international conservation policy.
 In addition to policy work in Washington, DC and the Northeast, my fieldwork has taken me to Kenya, Madagascar, Botswana, and the Dominican Republic.
 I investigate the impacts of invasive species, fire, timber harvest, and climate change on community diversity over time (with small mammals and birds as study systems) and the policy implications of those impacts.
 I am interested in how science is applied and conservation achieved...